-Soy—it truly seems to be a wonder food.
-Soy is an excellent source of dietary fiber and protein.
-It is rich in vitamin B6—important in building amino acids and in the formation of neurotransmitters.
+Soy truly seems to be a wonder food.
+It's an excellent source of dietary fiber and protein.
+It is rich in vitamin B6, which is important in building amino acids and in the formation of neurotransmitters.
 Furthermore, soy is often recommended as an alternative for meat in low-fat diets.

-But soy's greatest advantage may lie in it being a rich source of isoflavones—plant hormones that have been linked to several health benefits.
+Soy's greatest advantage may lie in its rich source of isoflavones—plant hormones that have been linked to several health benefits.
 For example, researchers believe a soy-based diet could account for Asia's low rate of heart disease.
 The leading cause of death in the United States, one of the risk factors for coronary heart disease is high levels of LDL or "bad" cholesterol.
 In recent clinical trials, men and women with high LDL levels were able to reduce them by consuming soy over an extended period.
-In October, the FDA (Food and Drug Administration) announced that certain foods containing soy will be able to claim that they may help reduce the risk of coronary heart disease (To qualify, the food must contain at least 6.25 grams of soy per serving, one-quarter of the daily recommended serving of 25 grams).
+In 2007, the FDA (Food and Drug Administration) announced that certain foods containing soy will be able to claim that they may help reduce the risk of coronary heart disease (to qualify, the food must contain at least 6.25 grams of soy per serving, one-quarter of the daily recommended serving of 25 grams).

 So why aren't westerners pouring soy milk in their cornflakes and chowing down on soy burgers at the local fast-food restaurant?
 Soy still suffers from a bit of an image problem in the west.
 A common complaint by first-time users is that it just tastes too "beany."
 Still, manufacturers believe a soy revolution is coming.
 Soy-based yogurt, pudding, and hot dogs may soon compete with soy burgers for space on grocery shelves.